 » Dr. Darius Ebrahimi-Fakhari of Boston Children's Hospital is pursuing a drug screening experiment on fibroblasts derived from SPG47 patients.
 The process begins with obtaining skin cells from the patient and the same gender parent.
 IPSC stem cells are developed from the tissue, and then differentiated into central motor neuron cells which can be maintained and studied in a lab.
 The goal of the project is to test whether various compounds which are FDA-approved for other disorders might offer some benefit to the cells affected by SPG47.

 » Cure SPG47 has engaged Dr. Mimoun Azzouz of the University of Sheffield to develop a gene therapy proof-of-concept.
 His team will develop a viral vector capable of delivering a good, working copy of the AP4B1 gene to the central motor neurons of a knockout mouse as well as fibroblasts derived from SPG47 patients.
 If successful, this research will provide the basis for pursuing human clinical trials in the coming years.

-» Dr. Darius Ebrahimi-Fakhari has initiated the first International Registry and Natural History Study of AP4-related Hereditary Spastic Paraplegias, the NHx-AP4 STUDY.
+» Dr. Ebrahimi-Fakhari has also initiated the first International Registry and Natural History Study of AP4-related Hereditary Spastic Paraplegias, the NHx-AP4 STUDY.
 This includes patients with SPG47 (AP4B1), SPG50 (AP4M1), SPG51 (AP4S1) and SPG52 (AP4E1).
 A detailed clinical characterization of SPG47 is available through the American Journal of Medical Genetics.
 If you would like to participate, please contact the Boston Children's Hospital Research Study Coordinator at 617-919-1476 or email@example.com.